-Double-checking the air filter is clean and airflow isn’t restricted are the only things you can safely take care of on your own.
-If you need to install a new the filter, you can hasten the melting process by disabling the unit and using the fan.
+Double-checking the air filter isn’t clogged and airflow isn’t restricted are the only things you can safely take care of on your own.
+If you need to install a new the filter, you can hasten the defrosting process by switching off the unit and turning on the fan.
 If you have a heat pump, you can move it to heat mode until the ice has melted.

 After the ice is gone, turn settings back to normal.
-If your unit freezes again, contact Rob's Albertan Service Experts to take care of the malfunction.
+If your equipment freezes again, contact Rob's Albertan Service Experts to take care of the issue.

 Insufficient refrigerant—A frozen system may be a result of a refrigerant leak.

 - Weak solder joints

 - Friction from piping jarring against an object

 How long your unit has been working and the area of the leak determine whether you should repair or replace your AC system.

 Dirty evaporator coil—Over time, the evaporator coil gets dirty and causes issues similar to a clogged filter.
 You’ll slowly get lower airflow until your equipment freezes or stops cooling.
 You’ll need to call Rob's Albertan Service Experts to repair the malfunction.